 Community Law Clinic

 The Community Law Clinic (CLC) is Stanford’s neighborhood legal services office.
-Located on the east side of Palo Alto, CLC is proximate to the low-income neighborhoods of the mid-peninsula region where Stanford is located.
+Located in Redwood City, CLC is proximate to the low-income neighborhoods of the mid-peninsula region where Stanford is located.
 The signature features of the CLC are its off-campus location and its bustling volume.
 CLC asks a lot of its students, who must juggle multiple matters simultaneously in three distinct subject matters.
 Being off campus and having a diverse and busy caseload affords CLC students extensive client contact, as well as a feel for daily life “beyond the bubble.”

 Students are supervised in their cases by Clinic Director and Professor Juliet Brodie, as well as clinical supervising attorneys Danielle Jones, Lisa Douglass, and Lauren Zack.
 Bilingual administrative staff facilitate communications with monolingual Spanish-Speaking clients.